Used 2019 Chevrolet Bolt EV for SaleNationwide

 VIN:

-Black 2018 Chevrolet Bolt EV Hatchback Front-Wheel Drive Automatic
+Blue Metallic 2019 Chevrolet Bolt EV Hatchback Front-Wheel Drive 1-Speed Automatic

 Price drop